Both SSH key and password authentication have their pros and cons. Understand them to make the right choice for your company.

-We use SSH keys as the default method of authentication for SFTP Gateway, but we have customers who use password authentication, and we recognize that every situation is different.
+We use SSH keys as the default method of authentication for SFTP Gateway for AWS and SFTP Gateway for Azure, but we have customers who use password authentication, and we recognize that every situation is different.

 So we thought that an overview and comparison of both authentication methods would be helpful.
 In this post, we’ll review how each authentication method works, and their pros and cons.

 You have a username and password combination that you use to login to your SFTP server.
 When you try to log in, the server checks whether your username and password are both correct and if so, approves your request.

 Pros of password authentication

 The first pro of password authentication is convenience for users.

 Usernames and passwords are easily remembered, and if web login is possible, browsers can auto-fill these fields, making it even easier to log in.

 And everyone knows how to log in using passwords, so there’s no barrier to adoption.

 The next benefit is that administrators can increase username and password security by creating policies such as: